-Analyze each piece of information.
+Evaluate each piece of information.
 Are the information sources credible?
 Are their arguments evidence based, verifiable, and supportable?
 Reject any that are not.
-Involve other team members if possible.
+Involve other stakeholders if possible.
+One easy way to remember approach is to question everything using the formula: 'who - what - where - when - how'.